kasra-hosseini/kasra-hosseini/README.md

 ### Hi there 👋

-If you want to find out more about my current and past projects, please visit [my personal homepage by clicking this link](https://kasra-hosseini.github.io/).
+If you want to find out more about my current and past projects, please visit [my personal homepage.](https://kasra-hosseini.github.io/)

 <!--
 **kasra-hosseini/kasra-hosseini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.